Here for our final news roundup and information overload.

 And there's a way to cure that, I think.

-In other words, let those who want to vote in private vote in private and let the rest of them vote public, and we'll still know who the Rhinos are.
+In other words, let those who want to vote in private vote in private and let the rest of them vote public and we'll still know who the rhinos are and who's not supporting this mandated agenda.

 What do you think?

-Well, I I don't want to telegraph too much, but uh, you know, Mr. Smith goes to Washington.
+I don't want to telegraph too much, but Mr. Smith goes to Washington.

-Well, your friend Mr. Hannity is going to Washington uh right in the beginning of the new year after I take my my long vacation and get some rest and relaxation and recharge and find God and center myself for the for the first hundred days, but uh and the inauguration, and we got a lot coming up in January, but I will tell you this.
+Well, your friend, Mr. Hannity, is going to Washington right in the beginning of the new year after I take my long vacation and get some rest and relaxation and recharge and find God and center myself for the first hundred days.

 They need to be.

-I didn't like that the Senate majority leader, uh John Thune was selected in private.
+I didn't like that the Senate majority leader, John Thune, was selected in private.

-I think that vote should have should have been made public.
+I think that vote should have been made public.

 And I find it offensive that any of these votes are private.

-You know, they are the they are the elected representatives of we the people.
+You know, they are the elected representatives of we the people.

 They're supposed to be public servants.